* * * * *

 Aftermath, five days later.
 My body was not assaulted, although the fight-or-flight syndrome depleted my adrenaline.
 Left me in a constant panic attack which continues to assault me.
 Post Traumatic Stress Disorder in classic form.
 Brings back memories of past attacks, leaves me dreading getting into the seat again.
 Surely, once I do, I will steel myself for the shift ahead.
 It's just what we do, no matter how many times we have endured the bottom feeders attacking us.

-Negatively, I'm pissed about a few points.
+I'm pissed about a few points.
 My initial contact to Dispatch was to request POLICE, That fucker threatened my life.
 No cops.
 Were they called?
 Maybe so, I dunno.
 Perhaps they were too busy to come.
-I'm also angry that the bill before the Oregon Legislature making attacks on bus operators a felony, died after I testified in support of it with my brothers Mike Perrault and Henry Beasley, and others failed in our efforts to push it through this March.
-Finally, I wonder why the vaunted "CISM Team" never contacted me afterward.
+I'm also angry that the bill before the Oregon Legislature making attacks on bus operators a felony, has not passed after I testified in support of it with my brothers Mike Perrault and Henry Beasley, and others failed in our efforts to push it through this March.

 My heartfelt thanks to the University of Portland Security Team.
 After my assailant was gone, I immediately walked into their office and described my assailant.
 Josie immediately typed in my description of the asshat while simultaneously offering solace and an officer escort.
 One shadowed my return to the bus where I saw another patrolling the area.
 After years of driving this route, I am so thankful for the relationship we have.
 Besides using their restroom, I have developed great friendships and respect for the people who keep their property safe for all.
 Thank you Josie, Robert, Christina, Megan, AJ and everyone else for being my first personal response when transit life turns upside down in your presence.